 Small tool kit

 This tool kit from Wera Tools (8100 SB 7 Zyklop) is perfect for travel.
-It has a handful of commonly used metric sockets and about a dozen screwdriver bits.
+It contains a handful of commonly used metric sockets as well as 16 screwdriver bits including Phillips and Torx.
 It’s compact and fits perfectly in the side storage of my F30’s trunk along with the owner’s manual.
 You don’t need to bring your entire tool chest with you, but having a handful of neatly packed tools is a smart idea.

 Buy Wera tool kit here